2090-2 Pro Hac Vice Appearance

 (4) a statement that the mover has not been sanctioned or disciplined by any court or administrative body, or the details and disposition of each and every sanction and disciplinary proceeding;

-(5) a description of mover's training on any court's Case Management/Electronic Case Filing system; and
+(5) a description of mover's training on any court's CM/ECF system; and

 (6) the attorney's agreement to comply with these Local Rules.